bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 ### Network size

 The simplest regularization method is to reduce the size of the model (i.e. lower the total number of neurons).
 Reducing its size limits the capacity of the model and thus forces it to learn simpler representations.
-Unfortunatly, it is difficult to determine the right network size.
+Unfortunately, it is difficult to determine the right network size.
 In practice, the best model is therefore oftentimes "a large model that has been regularized appropriately" (ibid, p.
 229).

 ### Weight regularization